-The TOE is a mobile device based on Android 7.1 with modifications made to increase the level of security provided to end users and enterprises.
-The TOE is intended to be used as part of an enterprise messaging solution providing mobile staff with enterprise connectivity.
+The TOE is a mobile device based on Android 8 with a built-in IPsec VPN client and modifications made to increase the level of security provided to end users and enterprises.
+The TOE is intended for use as part of an enterprise mobility solution providing mobile staff with enterprise connectivity.

-The TOE includes a Common Criteria mode (or "CC mode") that an administrator can invoke through the use of an MDM or through a dedicated administrative application (see the Guidance for instructions to obtain the application).
-The TOE must meet the following prerequisites in order for an administrator to transition the TOE to CC mode:
+The TOE includes a Common Criteria mode (or "CC mode") that an administrator can invoke using an MDM.
+The TOE must meet the following prerequisites in order for an administrator to transition the TOE to CC configuration.

-- Require a screen lock password (swipe, PIN, pattern, or facial recognition screen locks are not allowed). - The maximum password failure retry policy should be less than or equal to ten. - Device encryption must be enabled or a screen lock password required to decrypt data on boot. - Revocation checking must be enabled. - External storage must be encrypted. - Password (non-container) recovery policy must not be enabled.
+- Require a screen lock password (swipe, PIN, pattern, accessibility (direction), or facial recognition screen locks are not allowed). - The maximum password failure retry policy should be less than or equal to 50. - A screen lock password required to decrypt data on boot. - Revocation checking must be enabled. - External storage must be encrypted. - Password (non-container) recovery policy and password history must not be enabled.